Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Discussion

-Our results demonstrate that it is possible to generate high-resolution, seamless DEMs at a large scale, as evidenced in both the evaluation and application phases.
-The proposed framework has the potential to increase global high-resolution DEM coverage and improve temporal resolution in areas where LiDAR is already available.
-In addition to producing accurate and finely detailed elevation models, the proposed method is also resource-efficient.
-Specifically, on a single GPU, the framework can generate DEMs at a rate of 150\,km$^2$ per hour.
-Using a high-performance computing cluster, the total processing time can be significantly reduced.
-For instance, using 10 computer nodes in parallel, the processing time for generating a DEM that covers the entire CONUS would be approximately ten months.
+Our results demonstrate that high-resolution, seamless DEMs can be generated at large spatial scales using the proposed framework.
+This capability was demonstrated in large-area applications.
+The method therefore has the potential to expand global HR-DEM coverage while also improving temporal resolution in regions where LiDAR data already exist but are updated infrequently.
+In addition to producing accurate and detailed elevation models, the framework is computationally efficient.
+On a single GPU, the system can generate DEMs at a rate of approximately 150\,km$^2$ per hour, and the use of high-performance computing clusters can further reduce processing time for continental-scale applications.